 Here are some basic tips to help you evaluate your logo.

-1. Does your logo look good as a thumbnail?
+1. First of all, does your logo look good as a thumbnail?
 If it’s difficult to see all of the elements of your logo or it look busy, it may be time for an update.

-2. Does your font look modern or old fashioned?
+2. Secondly, does your font look modern or old fashioned?
 A font that’s overly busy or ornate may be getting in the way of your central message.

-3. Can your design be simplified at all?
+3. Ask yourself, can your design be simplified at all?

-4. Does your logo still do a good job of conveying your message and values?
+4. Furthermore, does your logo still do a good job of conveying your message and values?

-If your logo isn’t working for you, then it’s time to make a change.
+Therefore if your logo isn’t working for you, then it’s time to make a change.
 Perhaps it’s time to keep up with modern times logo design trends.

-1. Remove any unnecessary design elements that might be making your logo difficult to see or understand.
-Stripping away complicated designs is a good way to update without losing sight of your original logo.
+1. First of all, remove any unnecessary design elements that might be making your logo difficult to see or understand.
+After all, stripping away complicated designs is a good way to update without losing sight of your original logo.

-2. Streamline your font.
-Again, you don’t have to change it – but a good logo designer can take your existing font and find a replacement that is similar in key ways, or simply strip away embellishments to give it a clean and modern look.
+2. Secondly, streamline your font.
+Again, you don’t have to change it.
+However, a good logo designer can take your existing font and find a replacement that is similar in key ways, or simply strip away embellishments to give it a clean and modern look.

-3. Change colors to more modern versions of the same shades.
+3. Above all, change colors to more modern versions of the same shades.
 A shade of blue that looks faded and outdated can be easily changed to one with a more up-to-date feeling.